-Classroom lesson planning that enables the teacher to spend 10 to 15 uninterrupted minutes with a small group (4 - 6) will require keeping the 20 or so other students productively learning.
-They have to work independently or in self managed peer groups during this time (evidence whether peer group learning improves achievement at www.w-w-c.org).
+Classroom lesson planning that enables the teacher to spend 5 to 10 uninterrupted minutes with a small group (4-6) will require keeping the 25 other students productively learning.
+They have to work independently or in self managed peer groups during this time (evidence that peer group learning improves achievement at www.w-w-c.org).
 Many programs include suggestions for small group work that can be managed independently of constant supervision of the teacher.
-The students working independently will need engaging tasks to keep their attention.
-These could be, but not limited to, tasks that ask students to apply mathematical skills that they have learned with fluency to new situations, making the application of the skills within various contexts the learning experience (similar to selecting student materials for independent reading {text that students can read with 90% efficiency} for the purpose of practicing fluid reading at the same time as developing new understanding through the new contexts of the materials.)
+The students working independently will need $engaging\ tasks$ to keep their attention.
+These could be, but not limited to, tasks that ask students to apply mathematical skills that they have already learned to new, unrehearsed situations.

-In small groups, the teacher can concentrate on specific misconceptions and specific students.
-Determining small groups and the instruction within the group will vary depending on the needs of the group, just as small group work in language arts instruction varies with each groups needs.
+In small groups, the teacher can concentrate on specific misconceptions and give feedback to specific students.
+Determining small groups and the instruction within the group will vary depending on the needs of the group.
 Diagnostic teaching methods and materials can help teachers understand how students are thinking and help students detect and correct their mistakes and misconceptions.
 Learning to manage the classroom to allow for concentrated attention on students who need it, individually or in small groups, may require professional development that targets analysis of students' misconceptions and next instructional moves, (see Cognitively Guided Instruction).